jckuri/DeepRL-Continuous-Control/Report.md

 ## Ideas for Future Work

-I can improve this Q-Network because it is just a copy of the source code of the Jupyter notebook "Deep_Q_Network_Solution.ipynb" of Part 2.
-Value-Based Methods; Lesson 2: Deep Q-Networks; 7.
-Workspace.
-I even copied the hyperparameters.
-Hence, I can improve the performance of this Q-Network by doing a meta-optimization of parameters.
+I can improve this Q-Network because it is just a copy of the source code of the Udacity repository https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum.
+I even copied the hyperparameters and I modified them just a little bit.
+I did an excellent job at meta-optimizing the hyperparameters.
+However, I should accept that there could be a better set of hyperparameters.
+Therefore, there is room for improvement.

-So far, this implementation only has 2 extensions to the original DQN algorithm: Experience Replay and Double DQN.
-I can implement all the other extensions of DeepMind's Rainbow architecture in order to make this Q-Network converge faster and find a better local optimum:
-- Prioritized experience replay;
+So far, this implementation has only `5` techniques:
+- Deep Deterministic Policy Gradients (DDPG);
+- Two sets of Target and Local Networks;
-- Dueling DQN;
+- Soft Updates;
-- Learning from multi-step bootstrap targets (as in A3C);
-- Distributional DQN;
+- Replay Buffer;
-- Noisy DQN.
+- Ornstein-Uhlenbeck(O-U) Noise.

-Perhaps learning from pixels could produce much better results than the low-resolution states produced by ray-tracing sensors.
+Future implementations can be improved by applying the following techniques:
+- **Prioritized** experience replay;
+- Distributed learning with multiple independent agents (TRPO, PPO, A3C, and A2C);
+- Q-prop algorithm, which combines both off-policy and on-policy learning.